Zcash community: Hello from KeepKey!

 1. Executive Summary

-KeepKey is requesting $90,000 to validate, audit, and release Orchard-only shielded Zcash signing on physical KeepKey hardware through firmware and KeepKey Vault updates.
+KeepKey is requesting $135,000 to complete, validate, remediate, and release Orchard-only shielded Zcash signing on physical KeepKey hardware, and to add a separately scoped public SDK integration example milestone beginning with Zingo.

 The project adds Orchard signing under transaction version 5 while keeping the hardware-wallet model intact: